pajarorrojo/es-theme-PlayStation-X/README.md

 - 5:3
 - 5:4

-NOTE: The automatic fit is only compatible with batocera 35 or higher, if you use an older version of batocera, don't forget to select your compatible aspect ratio in theme settings to avoid display issues.
+NOTE: The automatic fit is only compatible with batocera 35 or higher, if you use an older version of batocera, don't forget to manually select your correct aspect ratio in theme settings to avoid display issues.

-### TRANSLATED INTO 14 LANGUAGES
+### TRANSLATED INTO 15 LANGUAGES

 - English (EN) (default for not supported or untranslated languages)
 - Spanish (ES)
 - Catalan (CA)
 - Euskara (EU)
+- Galego (GL)
 - French (FR)
 - Portuguese (PT)
 - Italian (IT)
 - Deutch (DE)
-- Japanese (JA)
+- Polish (PL)
-- Chinese (ZH)
+- Russian (RU)
 - Arabic (AR)
 - Hebrew (HE)
-- Russian (RU)
+- Chinese (ZH)
-- Polish (PL)
+- Japanese (JA)

 Any collaboration for translation or new language supported is fully appreciated